 Despite its improper use by distributors of copyrighted material, the BitTorrent program itself both legal and innovative.
 With additions such as tit-for-tat and an open-source philosophy, BitTorrent will likely build a legacy of its own while serving as a bridge to the next generation of file-serving software.

-For more information on BitTorrent and related topics, check out the links on the next page.
+For more information on BitTorrent and related topics, check out the links below.

 More Great Links

 - Bram Cohen's BitTorrent Site http://www.bittorrent.com

 - BitTorrent 101, About.com. http://netforbeginners.about.com/od/peersharing/a/torrenthandbook.htm

 - "File Sharing's New Face."
 The New York Times, February 12, 2004.